Bjergsen: Copenhagen Wolves / Ninjas in Pyjamas (2013)

 Bjerg joined professional League of Legends in 2013 as a member of the Copenhagen Wolves in the European League of Legends Championship Series.
 Due to age restrictions put in place by Riot Games, Bjerg was unable to play with the Copenhagen Wolves until Week 3.
 For the first two weeks, he was temporarily replaced by the team's substitute player, cowTard.
-After he turned 17 years old on February 21, he joined the main lineup and played in the remaining matches.
+After he turned 17 years old on the 21 February he joined the main lineup and played the remaining matches.
 After finding success with CW, his team was acquired by and re-branded as Ninjas in Pyjamas (NiP) for the Summer Split of the EU LCS.

 Team SoloMid (2014–2020)

-On 2 November 2013, Bjerg left NiP to move to North America and joined Team SoloMid as their mid laner.
+On 2 November 2013, Bjerg left NiP to move to North America and joined TSM as their mid laner.
 He was the second player to cross over from the EU to NA LCS, after Edward left Gambit Gaming to join Team Curse during Season 3.
 On 23 January 2014, Riot Games announced that Bjerg violated the LCS rules by approaching and encouraging a contracted LCS player to leave his position at Lemondogs.
 He admitted the violation and was fined $2,000.
-In the Spring Split, Bjerg and TSM finished second place in the regular season with a 22–6 record, and Bjergsen won the Most Valuable Player award in his first split in North America.
-They were placed into the semi–finals, where they defeated Counter Logic Gaming 2–0 before falling 3–0 to Cloud9 in the finals.
-In Summer, Team SoloMid ended at 16–12, which was good enough for a third place seeding in the playoffs.
-TSM faced Dignitas in the first round, and won 3–1, before facing defeating LMQ in a close 3–2 series to make their fourth consecutive finals appearance, and their third against Cloud9.
-This time, Team SoloMid was able to overcome the reigning champions, and Bjerg won his first LCS Championship.
+In the Spring Split, Bjerg and TSM finished second place in the regular season with a 22–6 record, and Bjergsen won the MVP award in his first split in North America.
+They were placed into the semi-finals, where they defeated Counter Logic Gaming 2–0 before falling 3–0 to Cloud9 in the finals.
+In the Summer Split, TSM ended at 16–12, which was enough for a third place seeding in the playoffs.
+TSM faced Dignitas in the first round, and won 3–1, before defeating LMQ in a close 3–2 series to make their fourth consecutive finals appearance, and their third against Cloud9.
+TSM beat the reigning champions, where Bjerg won his first LCS Championship.

-In 2015 Spring, Bjerg once again won the MVP Award, leading his team to a 13–5 record; first place in the league.
-In playoffs, Team SoloMid defeated Team Impulse 3–1 in the Semifinals, before once again meeting Cloud9 in the title match.
-TSM defeated C9 3–1, and won their third LCS title, and Bjerg's second.
-In the Summer Split, TSM finished 5th, with a record of 11–7, but once again made the run to finals, defeating Gravity Gaming and Team Liquid both with a score of 3–1.
+In the 2015 Spring Split, Bjerg won the MVP Award again, leading his team to a 13–5 record, which was first place in the league.
+In playoffs, TSM defeated Team Impulse 3–1 in the Semifinals, before again meeting Cloud9 in the title match.
+TSM defeated Cloud9 3–1, and won their third LCS title, and Bjerg's second.
+In the Summer Split, TSM finished 5th, with a record of 11–7, but again the finals, defeating Gravity Gaming and Team Liquid both with a score of 3–1.
 In the finals, they faced Counter Logic Gaming, and were swept 3–0.
 Despite losing the Summer Finals, TSM still qualified for the 2015 League of Legends World Championship.
-At Worlds, Team SoloMid were drawn into Group D, alongside Korea's KT Rolster, Europe's Origen, and China's LGD Gaming.
+At Worlds, TSM were drawn into Group D, alongside Korea's KT Rolster, Europe's Origen, and China's LGD Gaming.
 TSM came last in their group with a record of 1–5, eliminating them in the group stage.